Cindy I-Fen Cheng

 - Wisconsin Alumni Research Foundation, H.I.
 Romnes Faculty Fellowship, 2018

-2017 - UW-Madison Distinguished Teaching Award – Chancellor’s Inclusive Excellence Award, 2017
+- University of Wisconsin-Madison Distinguished Teaching Award – Chancellor’s Inclusive Excellence Award, 2017

 History Courses

-- History 160 – Asian American Studies: Asian American History: Process of Movement and Dislocation – Syllabus 2024 (pdf)
+- History/Asian American Studies 160: Asian American History: Processes of Movement and Dislocation – Syllabus 2025 (pdf)

-- History 161 – Asian American Studies: Asian American History: Settlement and National Belonging – Syllabus 2017 (pdf)
+- History/Asian American Studies 161: Asian American History: Settlement and National Belonging – Syllabus 2025 (pdf)